descope/python-sdk/README.md

 You can set or expire a user's password.
 Note: When setting a password, it will be initially set as expired.
-The user could not log-in an expired password, and must replace it.
+The user could not log-in an expired password, and must replace it on next login.

 ```typescript
 // Set a user's password